-Apigee hybrid makes trace, analytics, and deployment status data available to you.
+Apigee hybrid makes debug, analytics, and deployment status data available to you.
 This data is collected by a data collection pod which sends it to the management plane so that you can view and analyze it and set up monitoring and alerts.

 About the data

-All Message Processor (MP) services in hybrid stream trace (when initiated), analytics, and deployment status data via TCP to a data collection pod in the cluster.
+All Message Processor (MP) services in hybrid stream debug (when initiated), analytics, and deployment status data via TCP to a data collection pod in the cluster.
 The data collection pod stores the streamed data on the pod's file system via a fluentd service.

 The UDCA (Universal Data Collection Agent) periodically extracts the stored data and sends it to the UAP (Unified Analytics Platform) service in the management plane.
 The UAP processes the incoming analytics and deployment status data and makes it available to you via the hybrid UI or the Apigee APIs.

 Apigee hybrid implements the data collection pod as a ReplicaSet with a minimum of two replicas.

 The following image shows the debug, analytics, and deployment status data collection process:

 Note that the debug, analytics, and deployment status data is not stored in the same location or accessed in the same way as the logging and metrics data:

 - Logging and metrics data are stored on your GCP Project and accessed via a tool such as Stackdriver or whatever you choose to use.

 - Debug, analytics and deployment status data, on the other hand, is stored in the hybrid management plane and you access it via Apigee services such as the hybrid UI or Apigee APIs.